 ** Factors that determine additional assessments are speed, recklessness or any damage done by the action of the vehicle/driver.

 - Fines for violations may be paid in person at the Campus Safety Office within seven calendar days of the violation.

 - Fines for violations not paid within seven calendar days will be charged to the student's miscellaneous account and will require payment at Financial Services.

 Appeals of violations must be submitted within seven calendar days of the date the violation was issued.
 The appeal must be written on a traffic violation appeal form, available at the Campus Safety Office or online.
 If it is determined that a violation was written in error, Campus Safety will revoke the violation.
 All other appeals will be forwarded to the traffic violation appeal board, which consists of students, staff, and faculty members who meet on a regular basis.
 The appellant will be notified by email of the board's decision, which is final.
 The fines for appeals which are denied or altered will be placed on account at Financial Services if the violations are more than 7 calendar days old.

 Students who accumulate a total of eight violations during an academic year will receive notification that any fines thereafter will be doubled.
-Additionally, the matter will be referred to the Judicial Affairs office for possible further sanctions.

 Rights and Responsibilties

 - All violations issued to a vehicle shall be the responsibility of the person in whose name it is registered with the college.
 All violations issued to vehicles not registered with the college will be assigned to the appropriate parties.

 - The college assumes no responsibility for lost or damaged vehicles or their contents, driven or parked on campus.

 - The college reserves the right to remove at the owner's expense unlawfully parked or inoperable vehicles left for extended periods of time.
 Vehicles without current license plates or without a current Calvin parking permit are subject to impoundment.